New Jersey Route 154

-Route 154 is an original portion of State Highway Route 41, defined in the 1927 renumbering.
+Route 154 is an original portion of Route 41, defined in the 1927 renumbering.
 The route remained intact for several decades, until the construction of a bypass around Haddonfield.
-By the time of the 1953 renumbering on January 1, 1953, Route 41 was realigned onto a county-maintained roadway, signed as Temporary 41, while the former alignment went unnumbered.
+By the time of the 1953 renumbering on January 1, 1953, Route 41 was realigned onto a county-maintained roadway, signed as Temporary Route 41, while the former alignment went unnumbered.
 During the 1960s, the old alignment was designated as Route 154, but was unsigned until 1992.
 From 1984 to 1992, the New Jersey Department of Transportation removed the Ellisburg Circle, built in 1938 at Route 154's northern terminus.

 Route description

-Route 154 begins at an intersection with County Route 561 (Haddonfield-Berlin Road) in the community of Cherry Hill.
+Route 154 begins at an intersection with CR 561 (Haddonfield-Berlin Road) in the township of Cherry Hill.
 The site of the former Cherry Hill Arena, now occupied by a shopping center, lies on the route's east side at its beginning.
 The highway progresses northward as Brace Road, passing through some large commercial districts and to the east of Tyndall Village.
-The route continues, passing several small commercial businesses until approaching an intersection with Camden County Route 671 in the northeast portion of Tyndall Village.
-Route 154 continues northward, passing to the east of several more commercial buildings, while the surroundings become all fields to the northwest and east for a short distance.
+The route continues, passing several small commercial businesses until approaching an intersection with CR 671 (Kresson Road) in the northeast portion of Tyndall Village.
+Route 154 continues northward, passing to the east of several more commercial buildings, while the surroundings become woodland to the northwest and east for a short distance.
 The route continues northward, passing Kingsway Circle Park before becoming moderately developed with homes and businesses.

 After the intersection with Munn Lane West, Route 154 becomes surrounded by large, deep patches of trees until the intersection with Kenwood Drive, where residential homes return.
 At the intersection, Route 154 gains its own service road for the local residences, which terminate a block away.
 A short distance later, Route 41 comes in from the west and becomes concurrent with Route 154 for a short distance.
 Passing some large businesses in Ellisburg, a part of Cherry Hill, Route 41 and Route 154 intersect with Route 70, where Route 154's designation terminates.